Acceptable Use Policy

 - Run sustained denial-of-service workloads against any target

-- Circumvent rate limits, plan limits, or fraud-prevention controls
+- Circumvent rate limits, resource quotas, or fraud-prevention controls

 - Resell HostStack services as a competing PaaS without a written agreement